veerakatariin/Testing-Sample/README.md

 The chosen API: https://restful-booker.herokuapp.com/apidoc/index.html#api-Booking-CreateBooking

-Manual Testing
+# Manual Testing
 I created a few manual tests in simple charts.
 In real life scenario, I would create and maintain the tests with some test maintenance software (Jira etc..).
 The tests should show how I would start defining the manual tests in accordance with the user cases.

-Automation Testing
+# Automation Testing
 I created a very simple robot framework script that gets information, posts information and deletes it from the API.
 The script should give some indication how I would start automatinng the functionalities of the API beginning with the simple requests.
-The tests themselves are very simple and in a real scenario would require more functionalities etc..
+The tests themselves are very simple and in a real scenario would require more functionalities

+The API certainly has some subtle bugs that popped up during testing.
+For example, the status code for successful deletion of a resource is '201', which I included in the automation scripts, but would be fairly misleading in a real life scenario.